testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #draft`

 :white_check_mark:  **Do:** [Simple] While intercepting, store the outgoing req and assert on their schema and sometimes even the data.
 For example, when check email, also how [Why] Downside of interception and isolation, we sugar coat the reality .
-No matter how bad and even emptevery req is valid.
-We hide the 3rd party validation and might discover in production.
+No matter how bad and even empty a request might be, the response will be successful.
+We hide the 3rd party validation and might discover in production [Advanced]

-When faking collaborators, risk of incorrect interactions, we sugar coat the reality with always valid responses.
 One mitigation, is to detail the request properties and body.
 Example: mail without title.
 Don't be too specific.
 It's not white-box

 <br/>